Call centre: Virtual call centre

 In a virtual call centre model, the call centre operator (business) pays a monthly or annual fee to a vendor that hosts the call centre telephony and data equipment in their own facility, cloud-based.
 In this model, the operator does not own, operate or host the equipment on which the call centre runs.
 Agents connect to the vendor's equipment through traditional PSTN telephone lines, or over voice over IP.
 Calls to and from prospects or contacts originate from or terminate at the vendor's data centre, rather than at the call centre operator's premises.
 The vendor's telephony equipment (at times data servers) then connects the calls to the call centre operator's agents.

-Virtual call centre technology allows people to work from home or any other location instead of in a traditional, centralised, call centre location, which increasingly allows people 'on the go' or with physical or other disabilities to work from desired locations - i.e. not leaving their house.
+Virtual call centre technology allows customer service representatives to operate remotely, connecting to the organisation’s telephony and CRM systems via cloud infrastructure instead of working from a central office.
+This approach promotes greater accessibility for individuals with disabilities and supports distributed or hybrid workforce models across different regions.
 The only required equipment is Internet access, a workstation, and a softphone.
-If the virtual call centre software utilizes webRTC, a softphone is not required to dial.
+If the virtual call centre software utilises webRTC, a softphone is not required to dial.
 The companies are preferring Virtual Call Centre services due to cost advantage.
 Companies can start their call centre business immediately without installing the basic infrastructure like Dialer, ACD and IVRS.

 Virtual call centres became increasingly used after the COVID-19 pandemic restricted businesses from operating with large groups of people working in close proximity.

 Cloud computing

 Through the use of application programming interfaces (APIs), hosted and on-demand call centres that are built on cloud-based software as a service (SaaS) platforms can integrate their functionality with cloud-based applications for customer relationship management (CRM), lead management and more.

 Developers use APIs to enhance cloud-based call centre platform functionality—including Computer telephony integration (CTI) APIs which provide basic telephony controls and sophisticated call handling from a separate application, and configuration APIs which enable graphical user interface (GUI) controls of administrative functions.

-Call centres that use cloud computing use software that Gartner refers to as "Contact Center as a Solution" (or CCaaS, for short) that Gartner defines as "a software as a service (SaaS)-based application that enables customer service organizations to manage multichannel customer interactions holistically in terms of both customer experience and employee experience".

 Outsourcing

-Outsourced call centres are often located in developing countries, where wages are significantly lower.
+Outsourced call centres are often located in developing countries, where wages are significantly lower than in western countries with higher minimum wages.
 These include the call centre industries in the Philippines, Bangladesh, and India.

 Companies that regularly utilise outsourced contact centre services include British Sky Broadcasting and Orange in the telecommunications industry, Adidas in the sports and leisure sector, Audi in car manufacturing and charities such as the RSPCA.